Working together to reduce deaths and injuries on the roads of Hertfordshire.

 The Partnership has recently overseen the second round of bids for the Police and Crime Commissioner Road Safety Fund.

 This fund gives local community organisations an opportunity to identify areas of concern in their area and bid for money.
 The individual bids are assessed further before action is taken, if required.
 The supported projects help to make Hertfordshire roads safer.
+Round three of the fund is due to open in the summer 2018.

 Our schemes and campaigns